 - Growing your own food helps cut down on consumerism and reduces packaging waste.

-- Homesteaders adopt a local mentality, where they seek resources and food within a close distance of where they live.
+- Homesteaders adopt a local mentality, seeking resources and food close to where they live.

 - Homesteaders are often very holistic and conscious of the importance of a thriving ecosystem.
 Many will plant gardens with blooming flowers to attract bees and other pollinators, build a home for bees or hang bird feeders.